halostatue-archive/rubypython/README.txt

 	RubyPython.stop

 == REQUIREMENTS:
 	Python must be installed.
-Currently, RubyPython requires python2.5 but it may soon be  able to work on other platforms.
+Currently, RubyPython requires python2.5 but it may soon be  able to work with other versions.
+It should work fine with Python 2.4 but you may experience issues with lower versions.
 I have only tested it on Mac OSX 10.5, so I'm not sure what parts may need correcting for other systems.

 == INSTALL: